zacjszewczyk/model-schema/README.md

 ## Description

-Model Schema centralizes your model artifact's metadata in one authoritative JSON file.
+Based on the Model Card concept proposed in 2018 in Mitchell et. al’s [*Model Cards for Model Reporting*](https://arxiv.org/abs/1810.03993) paper, Model Schema centralizes your model artifact's metadata in one authoritative JSON file.
 From that contract it automatically:

-- Serializes any picklable model under a predictable filename (`<model_type>_<dtg>.pkl`).
 - Builds an incremental manifest so you can attach metrics, dataset hashes, and hyper-parameters as they become available.
 - Collects the complete execution environment to include Python version, installed libraries, OS, hardware specs, user, and host.
 - Computes SHA-256 hashes for the full dataset, each split, and the final model file for tamper-evidence and reproducibility.
 - Performs deep schema validation (type checks, enums, ISO-8601 date-times, oneOf branches, and no extra fields).
 - Serializes the finished manifest—or a collection of manifests from hyper-parameter sweeps—to pretty-printed JSON ready for CI pipelines, model registries, or downstream consumers.
+- Serializes any picklable model under a predictable filename (`<model_type>_<dtg>.pkl`).

 With zero dependencies beyond the standard library, Model Schema is ideal for air-gapped training clusters, on-prem machine learning operations (MLOps) pipelines, or any environment that needs a robust, self-contained provenance layer for models.

 ## Dependencies

-This project depends only on the Python standard library (≥3.8).
+This project depends only on the Python standard library.
+This project requires Python 3.8 or higher.

 ## Installation